Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Experimental Section

 We used three different metrics \cite{tofallis2015better} to analyze the performance of the algorithms during the test period of each time series.
 They are Root Mean Square Error (RMSE), Symmetric Mean Absolute Percentage Error (SMAPE) and Correlation Coefficient.
 RMSE and SMAPE both measure the error in time series prediction.
 So lesser the value of them better is the quality.
 For correlation, more is the value better is the quality.
 RMSE is not bounded in nature, whereas SMAPE is in the range of $[0\%,100\%]$ and correlation is in $[-1,+1]$.
-Mathematical definitions of these metrics are included in the supplementary material.